|

 By 1906, the cinema had moved from a novelty to an established large-scale entertainment industry.
 The films themselves progressed from films consisting of one shot, completely made by one person with a few assistants, towards films several minutes long consisting of several shots.

+With the worldwide film boom, yet more countries now joined Britain, France, and the United States in serious film production.
 In 1907 there were about 4000 small "nickelodeon" cinemas in the United States and by 1908, 8000.
 The films were shown with the accompaniment of music provided by a pianist or there could be more musicians.
 By the end of 1907, however, the nickelodeon boom began to decline, and entrepreneurs began to build movie theaters with greater seating capacities where larger audiences could see longer film programs.

-Intertitles containing lines of dialogue began to be used consistently from 1908 onwards.
-In that year, Vitagraph's "An Auto Heroine", or, "The Race for the Vitagraph Cup and How It Was Won", contains a couple of dialogue titles, and the same firm's "Julius Caesar" includes three lines of dialogue from Shakespeare's play quoted in intertitles before the actors speak them, finishing with "This was the noblest Roman of them all".
+Was Won", contains a couple of dialogue titles, and the same firm's "Julius Caesar" includes three lines of dialogue from Shakespeare's play quoted in intertitles before the actors speak them, finishing with "This was the noblest Roman of them all".
 From 1909 a small number of American films, and even one or two European ones, came to include a few dialogue titles, or "spoken titles" as they were called at the time.

+In most countries the need for spoken accompaniment quickly faded, with dialogue and narration presented in intertitles, but in Japanese cinema it remained popular throughout the silent era.
 The introduction of dialogue titles was far from being a trivial matter, for they entirely transformed the nature of film narrative.
 When dialogue titles came to be always cut into a scene just after a character starts speaking, and then left with a cut to the character just before they finish speaking, then one had something that was effectively the equivalent of a present-day sound film.

 In the silent era of film, marrying the image with synchronous sound was not possible for inventors and producers, since no practical method was devised until 1923, thus, for the first thirty years of their history, movies were silent.